- Online Services Calendars, Tentative Rulings...

 - What happens if I do not finish traffic school?

 The Court will report your citation as “bail forfeited” which advises DMV that you paid the fine.
 A point on your driving record will be assessed by DMV, which could adversely affect your insurance coverage.
+The traffic school fee is not refundable if you do not finish traffic school.

 - I have two moving violations on my citation.
 Can I still go to traffic school?